 The World Cancer Research Fund along with its partners the American Institute for Cancer Research have published their updated guidelines regarding the links between food, nutrition, physical activity and cancer.
 This latest publication, published in 2018 is the 3rd comprehensive report.
 The last one was published in 2007.

-I’ve already received my hardcopy publication, but you can also access all of the findings on-line in the links I’ve provided below.
+I’ve already received my hardcopy publication, but you can also access all of the findings on-line in the links I’ve provided.
+What does the WCRF 3rd expert report say about How To Reduce My Risk of Cancer?

 1. Be a healthy weight.